MikhailZhurikhin/search-engine/Readme.md

 1. Create or edit file config.json with the desired application settings and the paths to the files you want to search.
 2. Create or edit file requests.json according to your search queries.
+3. Add the following paths to the PATH environment variable:
+- Path to bin folder when MinGW.exe is contained (For example D:\Programs\MinGW\bin);
+- Path to bin folder when cmake.exe is contained (For example D:\Programs\JetBrains\CLion 2022.1.2\bin\cmake\win\bin).
+4. Download the [Nlohmann JSON library](https://github.com/nlohmann/json) to the search_engine folder, unpack it and rename the folder json-develop to nlohmann_json.
-3. Launch the standard console and enter the following commands:
+5. Launch the standard console and enter the following commands:
 ```
-* set PATH=(specify the full path to the cmake.exe file)
-cd (specify the full path to the search_enjine folder)
+cd (specify the full path to the search_engine folder)
-* mkdir build
+mkdir build
 cd build
 cmake ../
 cmake --build ./ --target search_engine
+cd ../
+search_engine.exe
 ```
+6. If building happens without error, you have got a file "search_engine.exe" in your project folder.
+You can execute next searching just running this file.
-4. After running, file answers.json will be generated.
-Open it and you will see the result of searching.
+7. After running, file answers.json will be generated.
+Open it, and you will see the result of searching.
-5. You can also build and launch unit tests:
+8. You can also build and launch unit tests:
 ```
 cmake --build ./ --target tests
 cd tests